bgaj203/gitlab-runners/README.md

 * [x] **State based installs** - only trigger installs if the desired software is not present already.
 * [x] **Built-in scaling testing** by including an optional sythentic CPU driving utility and SSM parameter to control it.
 This allows you to dial-in the CPU utilization load you want the ASG to be under and change it after deployment to completely validate the scaling parameters and smoothness.
 Following the "Least Resource Creation" principle, the resources to support this are only deployed if you configure the capability.
 * [x] **Allow override of the basic, built-in Instance Profile IAM Role** that the template creates with one that already exists.
+* [x] **Allow extension of userdata from an embedded script, local file or a file to download from s3://, http:// or https://

 # Technical Design